hpides/WALT/README.md

 git submodule init
 git submodule update
 ```
-See the (GIT configuration)[https://git-scm.com/book/en/v2/Git-Tools-Submodules] for reference.
+See the [Git documentation](https://git-scm.com/book/en/v2/Git-Tools-Submodules) for reference.

 ## PDGF preparation (do this once)